 Use Google Suggest (when Google makes suggestions as you type in the search box) to see what kinds of questions people are asking in search, as well as which ones are being answered, and by who, in Google’s “Answer Box”.
 Fill in the gaps in the answer box, and hijack your competitions’ answers when you can to take over that prime search real estate.

 Finally, use the concerns and passion points you discovered while doing reputation management to build content that speaks to what really gets your customers wound up.
 Address their concerns in your own content: relate to them, and put their minds at ease by speaking to the concerns weighing on their minds.

 If your strategy is one-pronged right now, bringing in the other half of your strategy does not necessarily require you to increase your budget or manpower.
 Start with a technical audit to make sure there are no crippling issues with your SEO, evaluate your current content strategy, and use that data to inform how you should allocate your resources for your ongoing strategy.

-In my experience, there’s usually at least a handful of urgent-level technical issues that can be quickly solved for big gains.
+In our experience, there’s usually at least a handful of urgent-level technical issues that can be quickly solved for big gains.
 After that, a hybrid strategy is the ideal move.
 Shoot for quality over quantity — take the time to build schema, social schema, and strong metadata for each new content piece, and put the effort in to make the content the best of its type online.
 The engagements and perception of quality that go hand-in-hand with this approach are going to sell you a lot of lobsters.